rogerbinns/apsw/doc/execution.rst

 whole row is skipped.
 See the :ref:`example <example_rowtrace>`.

-Row tracers can be installed on a specific cursor by setting :attr:`Cursor.rowtrace` or for all cursors by setting :attr:`Connection.rowtrace`, with the cursor tracer taking priority.
+Row tracers can be installed on a specific cursor by setting :attr:`Cursor.row_trace` or for all cursors by setting :attr:`Connection.row_trace`, with the cursor tracer taking priority.

 .. _apswtrace: